History of The Silver Swan

 The swan is life-size and is controlled by three separate clockwork mechanisms.
 The Silver Swan rests on a stream made of twisted glass rods interspersed with silver fish.
 When the mechanism is wound up, the glass rods rotate, the music begins, and the Swan twists its head to the left and right and appears to preen its back.
 It then appears to sight a fish in the water below and bends down to catch it, which it then swallows as the music stops and it resumes its upright position.

 You can see the Swan in action every afternoon at 2.00.
 This performance lasts approximately 40 seconds.
 Those of you who witnessed the Swan get a full MOT back in 2008 you may remember Matthew Read, Programme Tutor for Conservation of Clocks at West Dean College & experienced horologist, who we have had to call upon for his services once again.
 Though the Swan is still playing it is in need of some TLC.
 We hope to have it back in full working order as soon as Matthew has visited & undertaken any necessary repairs.
 We'll keep you posted.

-There will be no Silver Swan on display on the 21 and 22 November due to necessary maintenance taking place by Darren Cox.
+There will be no Silver Swan on display on the 26, 27 and 28 August due to necessary maintenance taking place by Darren Cox.
 The replacement part that was removed in November will be fitted so that the music plays in sync with the performance.